-Promoting the Importance of Pregnancy and Oral Health
+Promoting the Importance of Pregnancy and Oral Health During February

+February is National Children's Dental Health Month.
 The American Academy of Pediatrics (AAP) wants to raise awareness of this important issue from the start: during pregnancy.
 In collaboration with the Centers for Disease Control and Prevention, the AAP created a new oral health toolkit that targets medical and dental providers who care for pregnant women.
 The idea is for pregnant women to understand the importance of their own oral health and the impact it can have on their baby.
 As pregnant women are more prone to get cavities and gum disease, it is important for medical and dental providers to counsel them about oral health and help them to get regular dental care.
 Many pregnant women and new parents also don't understand good oral health practices for babies, or that they could pass along to their babies the bacteria that contributes to tooth decay.

-The AAP along with its supporting organizations (the American Academy of Pediatric Dentistry, the American College of Obstetricians and Gynecologists, the American Dental Association, and the American Dental Hygienists' Association) will be promoting the availability of several new tools.
+Starting in February, the AAP along with its supporting organizations (the American Academy of Pediatric Dentistry, the American College of Obstetricians and Gynecologists, the American Dental Association, and the American Dental Hygienists' Association) will be promoting the availability of several new tools.
 The toolkit currently includes materials to help raise awareness about the importance of oral health as part of prenatal care, and support clinicians in talking with pregnant women about their oral health and the future oral health of their baby.
 Additional materials are coming soon that will assist the provider in practice, including a referral form, workflow example, patient intake form and conversation guide.